StephenGlasby/StephenGlasby.github.io/index.md

 ---
 Home page of Stephen Glasby

+Stephen Glasby's research interests include Group Theory, Computational Group Theory, and Combinatorics.
+Some of his recent research in Group Theory includes bounding the number of composition factors of permutation and linear groups.
+A good portion of Stephen's research in Computational Group Theory involves designing and an analysing algorithms.
+The analysis can uses techniques from Graph Theory, Number Theory, and Combinatorics.
+He is is Research Fellow at the University of Western Australia.

 <!--
 Stephen Glasby is Research Fellow at the University of Western Australia.
 He began his research in computational group theory